 Death does come to each of us, and to some very early.
 We just said goodbye to a very dear friend.
 He had an aneurysm and he was gone.
 God has given me some time.
 I may be around for a long time or I may be around for a short time.
 We do not know.

-This is the most important part: It is that I want to encourage each of you to love one another, to encourage each other, because God loves us.
+This is the most important part: I want to encourage you all to love one another, to encourage each other, because God loves us.
 Pray for another.
 Pray about what is really important.
 Help one another.
 Seek God's will for you each day.
 Do what is right.
 Be honest.

 We read in Galatians: